 Brush each rolled chicken breast with this Spicy Asian Sauce, rolling them to coat completely.
 Refrigerate, covered, for 1 to 2 hours.

 Place a cast iron skillet over medium-high heat, adding 1 tablespoon olive oil and 1 teaspoon butter.
 When the pan is hot, add the chicken rolls and sear on all sides until golden brown.
 Remove from heat and place in a 400 degree oven for about 12 minutes, or until cooked through.
 Plate on a bed of braised garden greens and drizzle a bit more sauce over each breast.

 To prepare the greens, first heat 3 tablespoons good olive oil in a small sauce pan and add 2 finely chopped garlic cloves.
 When the garlic is just golden, add 1/4 teaspoon red pepper flakes, remove from heat and set aside.

-Wash a rather large amount (2 arms full?) of greens such as kale, chard, beet greens, etc. thoroughly and place in a large pot over medium heat, allowing the wash water to aid in the cooking process.
-When the greens are just wilted, add the garlic-pepper oil and toss thoroughly.
+Wash thoroughly a rather large amount (2 arms full?) of greens such as kale, chard, beet greens, etc. and place in a large pot over medium heat, leaving some water on the leaves to aid in the cooking process.
+When the greens are just wilted, add the garlic-red pepper oil and toss thoroughly.
 Season with coarse kosher salt to taste.